Collared pratincole: Description

 This pratincole is 24–28 cm long with a 60–70 cm wingspan.
 It has short legs, long pointed wings, a long forked tail, and a short bill, which is an adaptation to aerial feeding.
 The back and head are brown, and the wings are brown with darker flight feathers.
 The belly is white.
 The underwings are chestnut, but look dark below.

 Very good views are needed to distinguish this species from other pratincoles, such as the black-winged pratincole and the oriental pratincole, which may occur in its range.
 The latter species also has a chestnut underwing, but is shorter-tailed.

 Distribution and habitat

 The collared pratincole is a bird of open country, and is often seen near water in the evening, hawking for insects.
 It is found in the warmer parts of Europe, southwest Asia and Africa.
 It is migratory, wintering in tropical Africa, and is rare north of the breeding range.
-It has been recorded as a vagrant in Brazil and Barbados.
+It has been recorded as a vagrant in Austria, Barbados, Belgium, Brazil, Cape Verde, China, the Czech Republic, Denmark, Djibouti, Finland, Germany, Gibraltar, Ireland, Latvia, Mauritius, the Netherlands, Norway, Poland, Seychelles, Slovakia, Slovenia, Sweden, Switzerland and the United Kingdom.